chamons/clio/README.md

 - list-commits: List the commits that are under consideration based upon the path given, --oldest, and --newest
 - list-bugs: Print a markdown formatted table of the bugs found in the commit range in question.
 A secondary set of "potential" bugs may come after, which will require manual verification.
 - format-notes: Instance up full release notes based upon saved templates and insert the bug list directly.
 PR are welcome to add additional formats.

+## Bugzilla Validation

+By default, clio will contact bugzilla.xamarin.com and verify potential bugs against the public bug list.
+This takes significant amount of time, but reduces false positives and provides better title information in many cases.

+Two additional options can change this behavor (beyond --bugzilla:public which is default)

+- --bugzilla:private - Log into bugzilla with credentials stored in ~/.bugzilla or the ```BUGZILLA_LOGIN``` ```BUGZILLA_PASSWORD``` environmental variables, which allows private bugs to be listed and verified
+- --bugzilla:disable - Disable all bugzilla validation.
+Will drastically improve speed but may reduce bug sorting quality.

 ## Why the name clio?